-Missed Exam Reason 12 Exam 1 Exam 2 Exam 3 Exam 4 Clinical Judgment Exam Final Unavoidable Condition The student's grade on Exam 2 will be used for both Exam 1 and Exam 2.
+Missed Exam Reason 12 Exam 1 Exam 2 Exam 3 Final Unavoidable Condition The student's grade on Exam 2 will be used for both Exam 1 and Exam 2.
 The student's grade on Exam 3 will be used for both Exam 2 and Exam 3.
-The student's grade on Exam 4 will be used for both Exam 3 and Exam 4.
-The student's grade on the Final exam will be used for both Exam 4 and the Final.
-Clinical Judgment Exam will be made up during the break week or the first week of class of the next term (as determined by Jersey College).
+The student's grade on the Final will be used for both Exam 3 and the Final.
 Final exam will be made up during the break week or the first week of class of the next term (as determined by Jersey College).
-14 All Other Reasons The student's grade on Exam 2 will be used for both Exam 1 and Exam 2 with a 10% deduction on Exam 1.
-15 The student's grade on Exam 3 will be used for both Exam 2 and Exam 3 with a 10% deduction on Exam 2.
-The student's grade on Exam 4 will be used for both Exam 3 and Exam 4 with a 10% deduction on Exam 3.
-The student's grade on the Final exam will be used for both Exam 4 and the Final with a 10% deduction on Exam 4.
-Student will receive a grade of 0% on the Clinical Judgment Exam.
+13 All Other Reasons 14 The student's grade on Exam 2 will be used for both Exam 1 and Exam 2 with a 10% deduction on Exam 1.
+The student's grade on Exam 3 will be used for both Exam 2 and Exam 3 with a 10% deduction on Exam 2.
+The student's grade on the Final will be used for both Exam 3 and the Final with a 10% deduction on Exam 3.
 Student will receive a grade of 0% on the Final.